eh2k/squares-and-circles/README.md

 ## Ornament-and-Crime
  * Teensy 4.x + DAC8565 + 128x64 OLED display
  * Build-guide: http://ornament-and-cri.me/ (https://github.com/jakplugg/uO_c)
-   > Replace the Teensy3 with Teensy4 (ensure there is no contact to the POGO Pin)
+   * Replace the Teensy3 with Teensy4
+   > **HINT**:
+   if the [POGO Pin](https://www.modwiggler.com/forum/viewtopic.php?p=2867702#p2867702) is soldered - cover the bottom of the teensy with insulating tape - all other pins are compatible with T4 to T3 (see pjrc).
+Be careful with connecting USB and power at the same time - if you have VIN/VUSB connected.
  * **⦾ Midi-Expander**

    Midi-In is supported on the trigger-port TR1.
 Although the connection does not comply with the [MIDI standard](https://minimidi.world/?fbclid=IwAR31TqOyRkvdwaLYCxoU2a89hcy2PF3hltCtRKD7IzD5HbZqzn3m9NmiZzc#types) - for me this solution is more practical than the alternative via USB.